The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 “Democrats absolutely have to engage on these cultural issues by presenting the changes we represent and advocate as an extension of our better history and not simply a repudiation of our darker history,” he added.
 “There are lots of people out there who are indeed racist and beyond reach.
 But there are lots of others who have voted Democrat and Republican who were open to the story of an America that is great enough to change.”

-Ravi K. Perry, chair and professor of political science at Howard University, said that throughout U.S. history, gains by minority groups have been followed by a backlash, often at the urging of politicians who play to white fears.
+Ravi K. Perry, chair and professor of political science at Howard University, said that throughout U.S. history, gains by minority groups have been followed by a backlash, often at the urging of politicians who play to White fears.

-“That’s how white fear and anxiety works,” he said.
+“That’s how White fear and anxiety works,” he said.
 “I mean, that’s how it’s been working for centuries.
 What you first do is you make people feel threatened and uncomfortable in their own homes and their own schools and their own neighborhoods,” he said.
 “Fanning the flames of racism is an old playbook in Republican circles.
 And they did it very well this time.”

 But Perry added that even among Democrats there is a wide-ranging debate about the best way to implement policies to fight racism and discrimination.
-Most progressives — even most Americans — believe that dismantling racism and addressing police brutality is important, he said.
+Most liberals — even most Americans — believe that dismantling racism and addressing police brutality is important, he said.
 But the appropriate path to those end goals remains a source of conflict, as evidenced by the Minneapolis decision to maintain a traditional police force.

 “Progressive values are of significant importance to the Democrats.
 But it’s clear that outside of perhaps the east and the west coast, how those progressive values are implemented, or even agreed upon by progressives or liberals or Democrats themselves varies,” he said.
 “And that’s what we saw in Minneapolis.”

 President Biden, in his first remarks since the election results, on Wednesday acknowledged some of the factors that led to Democratic defeats.
-But he did less to engage on worries among Black voters that his party is not doing enough to rebut Republicans on cultural issues or tenuous claims that white students in K-12 public schools are being taught that they bare some responsibility for the country’s racist past.
+But he did less to engage on worries among Black voters that his party is not doing enough to rebut Republicans on cultural issues or tenuous claims that White students in K-12 public schools are being taught that they bare some responsibility for the country’s racist past.

 “Well, I think that the whole answer is just to speak the truth.
 Lay out where we are,” Biden said.
 “Look, I’m convinced that if you look at everything from my view on [the] criminal justice system to my view on equal opportunity, to my view on economic issues and all the things they have and what I’ve pushing in legislation — each of the elements are overwhelmingly popular.
 We have to speak to them, though.
 We have to speak them and explain them.”